danaevenhaim/testing-app/testFile.md

-ThIS is A tEsT filE
+this is A tEsT filE

 IT has SOME lines